joycesim/joycesim.github.io/research/index.md

 title: Research
 ---
 # Research
 ## Two-phase flow at tectonic boundaries in an attempt to understand Earth dynamics through its evolution.
+Fluid dynamic applications to other planetary systems and modern day problems.

 [//]: # (Research to move the conversation forward)